github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

   - /github/managing-security-vulnerabilities/viewing-and-updating-vulnerable-dependencies-in-your-repository
   - /code-security/supply-chain-security/viewing-and-updating-vulnerable-dependencies-in-your-repository
   - /code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/viewing-and-updating-vulnerable-dependencies-in-your-repository
-permissions: 'Repository administrators{% ifversion dependabot-alerts-permissions-write-maintain %}, organization owners, and people with write or maintain access to a repository {% else %} and organization owners{% endif %} can view and update dependencies, as well as users and teams with explicit access.'
+permissions: 'Repository administrators, organization owners, and people with write or maintain access to a repository can view and update dependencies, as well as users and teams with explicit access.'
 shortTitle: View Dependabot alerts
 versions:
   fpt: '*'